SurienDG/NOTES-CS246/Bradley_Lushman/Lecture_19_Nov_13.md

 }
 ```

-Subclasses can't change the way a turtle is drawn (board, shell, feet), but can change the way the shell is drawn
+Subclasses can't change the way a turtle is drawn (head, shell, feet), but can change the way the shell is drawn

 Generalization : the Non-virtual Interface (NVI) idiom